tsathoqqua/limadocs/docs/source/basic_lpc/lpc_variables.rst

        ``if(x == 5)    if(x = 5)``

-   The value of x == 5 is true if the value of x is 5, false othewise.
+   The value of x == 5 is true if the value of x is 5, false otherwise.
    The value of x = 5 is 5 (and therefore always true).
    The if statement is looking for the expression in () to be either true or false, so if you had = and meant ==, you would end up with an expression that is